drupal-composer/drupal-project/README.md

 * Use an install profile to enable the needed modules automatically.
 * Don't hardcode the Kalamuna Commit Bot user in the cricleci config.
 * Determine standard process for using the `config_split` module.
+* Configure the `.env` files for the Lando defaults, rather than putting it in `settings.local.php`.